aws-samples/amazon-msk-client-authentication/README.md

 and renewing them when they expire.

 Amazon MSK utilizes Amazon Certificate Manager Private Certificate Authority (ACM PCA) for TLS mutual authentication.
 For information about
-Private Certificate Authoritys, see [Creating and Managing a Private CA](https://docs.aws.amazon.com/acm-pca/latest/userguide/PcaCreatingManagingCA.html).
+Private Certificate Authoritys, see [Creating and Managing a Private CA](https://docs.aws.amazon.com/acm-pca/latest/userguide/PcaCreatingManagingCA.html) and see [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority) for information on Certificate Authorities.
 The PCA can either be a [root Certificate Authority](https://en.wikipedia.org/wiki/Root_certificate) (CA) or a [subordinate Certificate Authority](https://www.ssl.com/article/subordinate-cas-and-why-you-might-need-one/).
 If it is a root CA, you need to install a self-signed certificate